EA SDS Training My Bookings My Learning Portal More

 "that all employees have access to regular training within their discipline to undertake their work safely and to continually develop and improve their competencies in order to carry out their work or activity in a safe and efficient manner."
 (Health and Safety Statement and Policy, September 2017).

-This one day Centre Lathe course, which should be taken within three years of previous training, covers
+This one day Milling course, should be taken within five years of previous training, covers

-relevant legislation health and safety advice recommended good practice hands on practical sessions is aimed at those employed within Post-Primary Technology and Design departments who have prior working knowledge of a manual centre lathe.
+relevant legislation health and safety advice recommended good practice hands on practical session is aimed at those employed within Post-Primary Technology and Design departments who have prior working knowledge of the milling machine.

 Substitute cover and travel costs cannot be provided by the Authority.